 2nd International Workshop on Architecture-Based IoT and Artificial Intelligence to Support Public Health

-Chairs: Eduardo Rodrigues de Lima, Juliane Regina de Oliveira & Bruno Gomes Dutra
+Chairs: Juliane Regina de Oliveira & Bruno Gomes Dutra

 Click here for the CFP and submission guidelines.